ganeti/ganeti/doc/iallocator.rst

 The node selection options in instance add and instance replace disks can be replace by the new ``--iallocator=NAME`` option (shortened to ``-I``), which will cause the auto-assignement of nodes with the passed iallocator.
-The selected node(s) will be show as part of the command output.
+The selected node(s) will be shown as part of the command output.

 IAllocator API